BKSchatzki/cflatrun/README.md

 **Tech used:** HTML, CSS, JavaScript

-Straight up raw base technologies with CSS preprocessors.
+Straight-up raw base technologies with CSS preprocessors.
 This uses a lightly-edited template and is a true website in the traditional sense.
-The template is a bit of a monster though, so time spent making this was divided fairly evenly between editing the markup and searching through large CSS files.
+The template is a bit of a monster though, so the time spent making this was divided fairly evenly between editing the markup and searching through large CSS files.

 ## Optimizations

 Honestly, there isn't a lot I would change before the full redesign and refactor.
 I already removed a lot of boilerplate files and unused CSS rules, but there's definitely a lot of stuff in there that remains.
-I had to play with the tables a lot to make them behave, and change some list styling from the original template.
+I had to play with the tables a lot to make them behave and change some list styling from the original template.

 ## Lessons Learned: